How to help people experiencing homelessness this winter

 Donate sanitary products

-Many homeless women face a dreadful time each month, where they’re forced to go without sanitary products.
+Many homeless people with a menstrual cycle have a dreadful time each month as they’re forced to go without sanitary products.
 This is not only uncomfortable, but can be extremely embarrassing and represents a further loss of dignity for some.

-Donating sanitary products is a gift that’s more helpful than you’d think – even if it feels a bit weird.
-Head to The Homeless Period for more information on their campaign to connect women with sanitary products, and find out how to get involved too – or just buy something for the next homeless female you see.
+Donating sanitary products is a gift that’s more helpful than you’d think.
+Head to The Homeless Period for more information on their initiative to make tampons and towels available through homeless shelters.
+You could also just buy something for the next homeless female you see.

 Have a chat